intelligence38000/android-docs/src/pages/java/overview/directions-matrix.md

 Before using this wrapper:

-- We recommend reading over [Mapbox Matrix API documentation](https://www.mapbox.com/api-documentation/navigation/#matrix).
+- Read the [Mapbox Matrix API documentation](https://www.mapbox.com/api-documentation/navigation/#matrix).
 The API documentation contains all available parameters including some that are not listed in this guide.
 - Make sure you have included the correct permissions inside of your `AndroidManifest.xml` file if you plan to use this API inside of an Android application.

 ## API request

 Before requesting and receiving the Matrix response, you'll need to use the `MapboxMatrix` builder to set the request parameters.
-The most basic request passes in a `List` of `Point` objects, sets the directions profile, and provides an access token.
+The request passes in a `List` of `Point` objects, sets the directions profile, and provides an access token.

 {{
 <CodeLanguageToggle id="matrix-request" />